salesforce-marketingcloud/cdp-calculated-insights/README.md

-# Salesforce CDP Calculated Insights
+# Salesforce CDP: Calculated Insights Example

 The Calculated Insights feature lets you define and calculate multidimensional metrics from your entire digital state stored in Salesforce CDP